 Lauren Van Heukelem, M.S.

-As the Senior Response Coordinator, Lauren Van Heukelem oversees the monitoring of the endangered Hawaiian monk seal population on Hawaiʻi Island.
-She runs the Center’s 24-hour hotline for reporting seal sightings around the island and coordinates a team of approximately 135 response volunteers that conduct outreach and population assessments on a daily basis.
+As the Hawaiʻi Response Manager, Lauren Van Heukelem is responsible for managing response staff and operations on Maui and Hawaiʻi Island.
+Previously, Lauren was responsible for running the Center’s 24-hour hotline for reporting seal sightings and coordinating a team of approximately 135 response volunteers that conduct outreach and population assessments on a daily basis.

 Lauren received both her bachelor’s and master’s degrees from the University of Hawaiʻi at Mānoa in Marine Biology.
 She has participated in many research studies both in Hawaiʻi and the Northern Mariana Islands on various topics including algae, corals, intertidal organisms, Hawaiian tree snails and the Hawaiian bobtail squid.

 Born and raised in Hawaiʻi, she brings a wealth of local knowledge and a deep connection to Hawaiʻi’s marine ecosystems.
-In her free time, she loves to enjoy the outdoors while swimming, hiking and scuba diving.
+When she is not responding to seal haul-outs, she enjoys hiking, reading and binge-watching British mystery shows.